 Choosing The Best Style For You

-As we explain in detail, the best hairstyles complement you and wardrobe to define the identity you wish to exude.
+As we explain in detail, the best hairstyles compliment you and wardrobe to define the identity you wish to exude.
 Consequently, it’s best to adopt an architectural stance to a haircut rather than treating it as a mere garden chore.

 There is a rich variety of short hairstyles each with their own look.
 Military-inspired Buzz Cuts or Crew Cuts offer a youthful and energetic, low-maintenance styles that can even be undertaken at home.
 Alternatively, men can try more reserved styles such as Caesars or Side Parts that provide poise and maturity.